 Derivatives transactions with professional market participants are subject to the Credit Support Annex (CSA) of the International Swaps and Derivatives Association (ISDA) derivatives agreements.
-Therefore the Bank could be in a position to provide or require additional collateral as a result of fluctuations in the market value of derivatives.
-The amount of collateral provided under these agreements is disclosed under section 30 (Pledged assets) of GBI's "Annual Report 2014".
+Therefore, the Bank could be in a position to provide or require additional collateral as a result of fluctuations in the market value of derivatives.
+The amount of collateral provided under these agreements is disclosed under section 31 (Asset Encumbrance) of GBI's "Annual Report 2017".
+In the last two years, the maximum monthly net change in the collateral, resulting from the fluctuations in the market value of (hedging) derivatives, amounted to EUR 44.9 million.